el-nascimento/databricks-initial-infrastructure/README.md

 This repository assumes a few resources for the "umbrella" AWS account already exist:
+* `TerraformAdmin`: a user in the "umbrella" account
-* TerraformAdminRole: a role in the "umbrella" account
+* `TerraformAdminRole`: a role in the "umbrella" account
-* TerraformChildRole: a role existing in each of the child accounts
+* `TerraformChildRole`: a role existing in each of the child accounts

 The child roles should have an assume role policy allowing the admin role to assume them, and these child roles should have administrator permissions in their respective accounts.

+The admin role should have an assume role policy allowing the admin user to assume the role.

 Additionally, the administrator role should have full s3 access to the terraform state buckets in the "umbrella" account, where the state backend will be stored.
 This ensures that terraform can manage the state files successfully.

+Terragrunt will use the admin user credentials to assume the admin role, and then assume the child roles according to the environment.

+`TerraformAdmin (user) => TerraformAdminRole (role) => TerraformChildRole (role)`

 ## Installation